Mateusz-Kirmuc/snake_the_game/README.md

 The Snake is a classic arcade game adapted in a browser environment.

 ## How to install
-To play the game in your own browser, visit the website https://mateusz-kirmuc.github.io/snake_the_game/ or download this repository and open the index.html file in your browser.
+To play the game in your own browser, visit [this website](https://mateusz-kirmuc.github.io/snake_the_game/) or download this repository and open the index.html file in your browser.

 ## How to play